Phuire-Research/Stratimux/README.md

     * We will be creating an access function that returns ActionCreators and Selectors
       * These bundles will also feature a toJSON functionality so that they be hydrated on a Foreign Axium.
 * Origin, Override, Hard Override
   * With these two additional concepts and variant unified into the Axium.
 These create the ability to enforce the sole existence of a single action from some plan.
 In higher levels of complexity due to priority there is a possibility of an Action intended to be dispatched a single time for some observation, may repeat between observations and still be qued.
 Pure Actions such as counterAdd are not impacted by this possibility.
-Thus this feature is truly for the Experts who may run into this issue.
+Thus this feature is truly for the Experts who may run into this issue and can be avoided via the beat parameter, but even within some complex set up...
   * Hard Override - This dispatch setting is effectively a destructive halt.
 And will conclude all active strategies currently in que from a given concept.
 Made for Experts who require a hard shift pending a specific observation and can account for the destructive halt.
     * *Someone cuts you off while driving and the coffee you are drinking flies from the cupholder onto the dash, but didn't crash.*